pauleveritt/hopscotch/docs/index.rst

   * get_best_match and injection recurse up
   * context lookup recurses up
 - You can do a ``get`` with a ``context`` that overrides ``registry.context``
+- ``registry.get`` gives ``LookupError`` if not registered, but during injection, if the target isn't in registry, we treat it like a non-registry injection and just construct it.
+This lets you use an unregistered function or dataclass component, from a registered one

 .. _Contributor Guide: contributing.html